hypo69/hypo/docs/gemini/out/en/doc/src/logger/_examples/header.md

 print(dir_root)
 ```

-This code snippet demonstrates how to print the value of the `dir_root` variable.
+This code snippet demonStartes how to print the value of the `dir_root` variable.
 Note that due to the `...` in the code, this is a partial example, but it shows the basic functionality of accessing and using the directory path variable.

 **Note**:  The `...` in the code snippet indicate missing or truncated content.
 The complete documentation would require the full content of the file.